 Stone Walls and Stone Houses in Addison County

 Take a walk in the Vermont woods, especially in Addison County, and you’re likely to stumble upon a stone wall.
-Robert Frost’s favorite fences make good neighbors and are prevalent in this part of Vermont where agriculture once defined us.
+Robert Frost’s favorite fences (Visit Nulite to get it done) make good neighbors and are prevalent in this part of Vermont where agriculture once defined us.
 The stone wall is iconic Vermont:

 Something there is that doesn’t love a wall,

 That sends the frozen-ground-swell under it,

 And spills the upper boulders in the sun,

 And makes gaps even two can pass abreast.

 According to William Hubbell, author of Good Fences: A Pictorial History of New England’s Stone Walls, the miles of stone walls built in central New England between 1810 and 1840 had more mass to them than the great pyramids of Egypt.
 In her review of Good Fences, Rebecca Rule describes our primal connection to rock and stone: “We describe a rocky coast, a rocky landscape, rocks in a field that make it unplowable.
 But when the farmer gathers those rocks and turns them into a wall, they are transformed into stone — a stone wall.
 A rock becomes a stone when a human being makes use of it.”